H4NM/WhoYouCalling/README.md

 Follow these steps for installment:
 1. Download this repo `git clone git@github.com:microsoft/perfview.git`
 2. Make sure [.NET 8](https://learn.microsoft.com/en-us/dotnet/core/install/windows) is installed
-3. Install the related packages (SharpCap and TraceEvent)
+3. Install the related packages (SharpCap and TraceEvent).
+Either via nuget package manager in visual studio or with `dotnet` cli
 4. Build and run! :)

 ## Bugs or Requests?
 Create an issue!